PKU-Alignment/safety-gymnasium/docs/components_of_environments/tasks/task_example.rst

         def calculate_reward(self):
             """Determine reward depending on the agent and tasks."""
-            # Defining the ideal reward function is the goal of the whole task
+            # Defining the ideal reward function, which is the goal of the whole task
             reward = 0.0
             dist_goal = self.dist_goal()
             reward += (self.last_dist_goal - dist_goal) * self.goal.reward_distance